aws-ia/terraform-aws-eks-blueprints/docs/add-ons/karpenter.md

 ## Usage

 Karpenter can be deployed by enabling the add-on via the following.
-Check out the full [example](examples/karpenter/main.tf) to deploy the EKS CLuster with Karpenter.
+Check out the full [example](examples/karpenter/main.tf) to deploy the EKS Cluster with Karpenter.

 ```hcl
 enable_karpenter = true